analogdevicesinc/ai8x-training/README.md

 _The `ai8xize` network loader currently depends on PyTorch and Nervana’s Distiller.
 This requirement will be removed in the future._

-The network loader creates C code that programs the AI8X (for embedded execution, or RTL simulation, or CMSIS NN comparison).
+The network loader creates C code that programs the AI8X (for embedded execution, or RTL simulation).
 Additionally, the generated code contains sample input data and the expected output for the sample, as well as code that verifies the expected output.

 The `ai8xize.py` program needs two inputs:
 1. A quantized checkpoint file, generated by the AI8X model quantization program `quantize.py`.